phanakata/ML_for_kirigami_design/README.md

 See our paper
 P. Z. Hanakata, E. D. Cubuk, D. K. Campbell, H.S.
 Park, Accelerated search and design of stretchable graphene kirigami using machine learning
 , arXiv preprint arXiv:1808.06111
+Our paper is recently accepted to Physical Review Letters!

 This package is still under developement.